 - 5.4 You can only spend the grant on eligible expenditure items that directly support the project and in accordance with any additional special conditions in the grant agreement. - 5.5 Eligible expenditure items are: - a. personnel, which may include: - salary support for personnel, for example research associates and assistants, technicians and laboratory attendants at an appropriate salary level, including 30 per cent on-costs, at the employing organisation.
-Salary support may only be provided for Australian citizens or Australian residents; - ii. stipends for 1.0 FTE HDR candidates, at an appropriate level for the Administering Organisation or the relevant industry sector.
-Stipends may only be provided for students who are Australian citizens or Australian residents; - b. teaching relief for CIs up to a total of \$50,000 per CI per year;
+Salary support may only be provided for Australian citizens, Australian Permanent Residents or New Zealand Special Category Visa holders; - ii. stipends for 1.0 full time equivalent (FTE) HDR candidates, at an appropriate level for the Administering Organisation or the relevant industry sector.
+Stipends may only be provided for students who are Australian citizens, Australian Permanent Residents or New Zealand Special Category Visa holders; - b. teaching relief for CIs up to a total of \$50,000 per CI per year; - c. travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation up to a total of \$50,000 over the project activity period.
+Travel and accommodation costs related to carrying out field research or any carers' costs are not included in this \$50,000 limit;

-- c. travel costs essential to the project, including economy travel costs for domestic and/or international travel and accommodation up to a total of \$50,000 over the project activity period.
-Travel and accommodation costs related to carrying out field research or any carers' costs are not included in this \$50,000 limit; - d. expenditure on field research essential to the project, including technical and logistical support, travel expenses (including accommodation, meals and incidental costs); - e. equipment (and its maintenance) and consumables essential for the project.
+- d. expenditure on field research essential to the project, including technical and logistical support, travel expenses (including accommodation, meals and incidental costs); - e. equipment (and its maintenance) and consumables essential for the project.
 Funding will not be provided for equipment or consumables that are considered to be for broad general use; and - f. other, which may include: - i. expert services of a third party if the services are directly related to and essential for the project.
-Such services include, but are not limited to: - language translation services, transcribing services; and - purchase of bibliographical or archival material (electronic or hard copy); - ii. access to national and international research and infrastructure facilities including specialist archives, collections and databases; - iii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iv. publication and dissemination of project research outputs and outreach activity costs; - v. specialised computer equipment and software essential to the project; - vi. web hosting and web development specific to the project; - vii. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - viii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project.
+Such services include, but are not limited to: - language translation services, transcribing services; - purchase of bibliographical or archival material (electronic or hard copy); and - data collection and analysis services; - ii. access to national and international research and infrastructure facilities including specialist archives, collections and databases; - iii. access to technical workshop services linked to and justified explicitly against the project (for example, machine tools and qualified technicians); - iv. publication and dissemination of project research outputs and outreach activity costs; - v. specialised computer equipment and software essential to the project; - vi. web hosting and web development specific to the project; - vii. workshops, focus groups and conferences that are essential for the conduct of the project (including reasonable hospitality costs such as morning tea, lunch and afternoon tea); and - viii. reasonable essential costs to allow a participant who is a carer, or who personally requires care or assistance, to undertake travel essential to the project.